audmcname/audmcname.github.io/dailycomic.markdown

 {% endfor %}

+_Regularly updated through most of 2022.
+Currently on pause._

 _I'm taking 5 minutes every evening to draw a one-panel comic from my day, based on one of Lynda Barry's journaling methods_